matthewwhite1/rprogrammingllama/README.md

 # rprogrammingllama

 This project allows you to locally run an R-programming chatbot.
-The chatbot accesses a Code Llama 7B model fine tuned on R programming examples.
+The chatbot accesses a Code Llama 7B model fine-tuned on R programming examples.

 ## Running the Model